ginlane/welcome-to-gin-lane/README.md

 ![GitHub Logo](/images/welcomeToGinLane.jpg)

+Click [here](https://github.com/ginlane/welcome-to-gin-lane/wiki/1.-Welcome-to-Gin-Lane!) to go straight to our Dev Style Guide.

 #### This repository will serve as a place for:

 * Reusable code snippets
-* A development styleguide (see "Wiki") to standardise our codebase
+* A development styleguide (click [here](https://github.com/ginlane/welcome-to-gin-lane/wiki/1.-Welcome-to-Gin-Lane!)) to standardise our codebase
 * A place for on-boarding new developers and getting them up to speed with the tools, plugins & mixins we use

 **Please organise your code by its language, then identifier, such as "js-360", "coffee-async" or "scss-mixins".
 If it is multiple languages, try be descriptive, EG: "haml_scss_coffee-boilerplate".**